 One reason is that many students are told to organize their homework assignments from hardest to easiest.
 This means they do the hardest tasks first.
 The thinking is that it’s best to get the hard stuff out of the way.
 As night wears on and kids get tired, the remaining homework will be, in theory, easier to do.

-This can leave your child feeling tired, disappointed and stressed.
-In the end he may not manage to get any of his homework completed.
+This can leave your child feeling tired, disappointed, and stressed.
+In the end your child may not manage to get any homework completed.
 You may spend time arguing about getting to bed.
-And then, when your child does call it quits for the night, his sleep isn’t restful because he’s worried about going to school the next day without anything done.
+And then, when your child does call it quits for the night, their sleep isn’t restful because they’re worried about going to school the next day without anything done.

 So here’s an important tip.

 Try switching the order.
 Have your child do the easiest, quickest assignments first.
 It will feel good for your child (and you!) to be able to check tasks off the to-do list.
 It will also give your child a sense of accomplishment and lessen anxiety.